-Great responsibility from Gold Tone when it comes to setting us on the little journey to decide on the best banjo or any open back or closed back unit.
+Great responsibility from Gold Tone when it comes to setting us on the little journey to decide on the best banjo or any open-back or closed-back unit.
 When it comes to the Gold Tone Banjo review choices we made here, we believe that these are models that should get much more attention, because they are great on sound and appearance.

-If you are on the road to make a great stage performance and you need the best possible playing solution, then the Gold Tone banjo is what you want in that case.
+If you are on the road to making a great stage performance and you need the best possible playing solution, then the Gold Tone banjo is what you want in that case.
 Even when there are many other top-end choices and maybe better ones, with these instruments you will be set for life!

-If you are having any questions in regards our brand reviews, please let us know in the comment section below!
+If you are having any questions in regards to our brand reviews, please let us know in the comment section below!